 Post office boxes are required for all currently enrolled students except for those in the D.Min. and Th.M. programs.
 These boxes are located in the Ledford Student Center.
 All Seminary related correspondence will be placed in these boxes.
-The rental fees are \$3.00 per semester and \$1.00 for the summer session and are due at the beginning of each semester.
-P.O. boxes will be assigned at registration.
+The rental fees are included in the student services fee.
+P.O. boxes will be assigned during registration.
+P.O. box changes and questions are handled in the Business Office.